The Mozart Collection

 - When they were given nothing; only 50% of the time the tester was holding a wicker flower gift basket.

 - 60 men and 62 ladies entered the lift.

 - A 2nd tester noted 4 different things, did they:

 at the tester.
 These 4 observations were collated into a score from 0 to 9.

-Both sexes scored much higher in social behavior if they received flowers compared not receiving a gift or being given a pen.
+Both sexes scored much higher in social behaviour if they received flowers compared not receiving a gift or being given a pen.

-Noteworthy is that the lowest scores were received when flowers were seen but not given – So being given flowers affects social behavior and mood, not just the sight of them.
+Noteworthy is that the lowest scores were received when flowers were seen but not given – So being given flowers affects social behaviour and mood, not just the sight of them.